RedAngel121/NytePack/README.md

     Config Changes:
         Agricraft - Test if mutated crops hold stats after gowing without crop sticks and replanting and replanting and replanting
-        Fix the last of the ores and just make everything large bubbles like gold.json... no sense in keeping disks or pylons right now
+        Fix and fine tune the last of the ores and just make everything large bubbles like gold.json... no sense in keeping disks or pylons right now
         SOL Apple Pie - check configs to make sure its going to work like we want, config added and needs adjustment after testing
         Adjust the corail tombstone config as needed Apotheosis disable armor drops from every mob, adjust settings